Towards Carfree Cities IV - Programme Details

 The Institute would not be politically active itself, although some of its members might be so engaged.
 The Institute would, however, serve as a link between the carfree movement and architects, planners, and various levels of government.
 It would conduct advanced research, offer training, and provide consultation on carfree urban development.
 It would develop tools, resources, and guidelines useful in carfree planning, design, and development.
 It is to be hoped that the Institute could quickly commence several critical research projects requiring comparatively little funding.
 Eventually, it should conduct extensive original research.

-The training of tomorrow's carfree experts is a major purpose of the Institute.
+Institute.
 In the beginning, the Institute would hold occasional seminars (perhaps in connection with Towards Carfree Cities conferences).
 Eventually, it should become a certificate-granting institution of higher education.

 The work of the Institute would be conducted by its Associates.
 Two kinds of associates would be recognized, those in residence at the institute and remote associates who are members of other organizations but able to put their skills and time at the service of the Institute.
 Until the Institute has physical quarters of its own, all associates would be remote associates.